Omics Data Discovery Agents: Agent-Supported Retrieval, Reanalysis, and Synthesis of Published Omics Data: Results

 The agent obtained protein quantities for the raw data shared by Cheng et al. by using MaxQuant as described in the article; differential expression was obtained by comparing across the case/control files.
 Case vs. control was automatically determined by considering the experimental procedure in the article and the filenames (\_CCL4\_ vs. \_OIL\_).
 The protein quantities for Jirouskova et al. were supplied in the public repository, and those were used for comparison.
 The 18 DEPs reported by Devos et al. are not listed in the main article, but are found in a nested archive within the supplemental material that was automatically downloaded during article ingestion.
-When tasked with determining whether the articles demonstrated agreement, the agent obtained the list of 18 proteins from Devos et al. and compared these with the differential expression reported in the data from Cheng et al. and Jirouskova et al., and found that 11/18 proteins showed the same upregulation across species.
-Of those 11, only 6 were detected across all three experiments: CLU, TGFBI, AMBP, MYH10, PRELP, Col14A1, while the other 5 were detected in only one of the mouse-based experiments.
+When tasked with determining whether the articles demonstrated agreement, the agent obtained the list of 18 proteins from Devos et al. and compared these with the differential expression reported in the data from Cheng et al. and Jirouskova et al., matched at the gene-symbol level, and found that 10/18 proteins showed the same direction of regulation (upregulation) across species.
+Of those 10, 8 had an evaluable case/control effect in all three study groups (CLU, LUM, AMBP, COL6A2, MFAP4, MYH10, PRELP, and COL14A1).
+The other two were directionally concordant but not evaluable in all three: TGFBI was quantified in every group but was absent from the Cheng control samples, so no Cheng fold change could be computed, and FBLN5 was detected in only one of the mouse-based experiments.
 Although the direction of regulation agreed across studies, the degree of regulation was considerably different for most proteins.
 We note that other than the upregulation of CLU reported as one of the main findings in Jirouskova et al., the \textbf{remaining proteins are not reported} in the main text of any of the three articles.
 To determine that the three studies demonstrate reproducible differential expression, it was necessary to obtain full article, determine processing parameters, quantify one of the datasets, identify proteins of interest, and compare high-level differential expression for the proteins.
-Literature review confirmed that all consistently-regulated proteins have previously reported roles in liver fibrosis: CLU~\cite{cells8111442,wang_clusterin_2026}, TGFBI~\cite{krzistetzko_association_2023,wu_tgfbi_2026}, AMBP~\cite{hakuno_hepatokine_2018}, MYH10\cite{liu_distinct_2011}, PRELP\cite{yamauchi_elevated_2024}, Col14A1\cite{lai_extracellular_2011}.
+Literature review confirmed that the directionally-concordant proteins have previously reported roles in fibrosis: CLU~\cite{cells8111442,wang_clusterin_2026}, TGFBI~\cite{krzistetzko_association_2023,wu_tgfbi_2026}, AMBP~\cite{hakuno_hepatokine_2018}, MYH10~\cite{liu_distinct_2011}, PRELP~\cite{yamauchi_elevated_2024}, lumican (LUM)~\cite{krishnan_lumican_2012}, collagen~VI (COL6A2)~\cite{williams_collagenvi_2022}, and MFAP4~\cite{saekmose_mfap4_2015}; COL14A1 has been reported as differentially deposited during the fibrosis-to-carcinoma transition~\cite{lai_extracellular_2011}.